MicrosoftDocs/architecture-center/docs/guide/sas/sas-overview-content.md

 ##### NFS read-ahead tuning

-It is important for SAS performance to tune the NFS mount options used to mounts NFS shares.
-One of the cores ones the ```read-ahead``` kernel setting.
-This setting allows the Linux kernel to requests blocks in advance of the actual I/O by the application resulting in improved sequential read throughput.
-Generally speaking, SAS workloads read many large files for further processing, and as such SAS benefits tremendously from large read-ahead buffers.
+To improve the performance of your SAS workload, it's important to tune the `read-ahead` kernel setting, which affects how NFS shares are mounted.
+When read-ahead is enabled, the Linux kernel can request blocks in advance of any actual I/O by the application.
+The effect is improved sequential read throughput.
+Most SAS workloads read many large files for further processing, and as such SAS benefits tremendously from large read-ahead buffers.

-With Linux kernels 5.4 or newer the default read-ahead changed from 15MB to 128KB penalizing read performance.
-In order to maximie performance it is necessary to increase the read-ahead setting on your SAS Linux machines from 128KB.
+With Linux kernels 5.4 or newer the default read-ahead changed from 15MB to 128KB, which reduces read performance for SAS.
+In order to maximize your performance, increase the read-ahead setting on your SAS Linux VMs.
 SAS and Microsoft recommend tuning to a factor 15 of the rsize/wsize.
 Ideally the rsize/wsize is 1MB, resulting in a 15MB read-ahead configuration.

-Setting the read-ahead on a virtual machine is done relatively straightforward by adding a ```udev rule``` as documented in our [NFS performance documentation](/azure/storage/files/nfs-performance#increase-read-ahead-size-to-improve-read-throughput).
-For Kubernetes, this is a bit more complicated as this needs to be done on the host and not on the pod.
-SAS has provided [scripts in their benchmark post](https://communities.sas.com/t5/SAS-Communities-Library/Using-NFS-Premium-shares-in-Azure-Files-for-SAS-Viya-on/ta-p/901701) to make this for Viya on AKS and automatically set the read-ahead on the host.
+Setting the read-ahead on a virtual machine is straightforward, and [requires adding a udev rule](/azure/storage/files/nfs-performance#increase-read-ahead-size-to-improve-read-throughput).

+For Kubernetes, this process is more complex because it needs to be done on the host and not on the pod.
+SAS provides scripts for Viya on AKS that automatically set the read-ahead value on the post.
+For more information, see [Using NFS Premium shares in Azure Files for SAS Viya on Kubernetes](https://communities.sas.com/t5/SAS-Communities-Library/Using-NFS-Premium-shares-in-Azure-Files-for-SAS-Viya-on/ta-p/901701).

 #### Other data sources